 Can anyone seriously make this claim and back it up?
 No. It is a positive claim to knowledge that no atheist possesses.
 Worse – Can atheists prove this?
 Have they proved this?
 No they have not and no they cannot.

 The claim assumes, or rather presumes, that metaphysical beliefs, religion and faith if you please, are taught and learned from early childhood.
 It assumes that no metaphysical concepts exist in initially in very young children.
-It also assumes, (once again revealing that the atheist here doesn’t understand that he has a positively chosen position, a religious belief), that atheism is a non position – no position at all!
+It also assumes, (once again revealing that the atheist here doesn’t understand that he has a positively chosen metaphysical position, a religious belief), that atheism is a non position – no position at all!
 This is rather amazing persistence in the foolishness of denial of reality that is atheism.
 Yet, this same atheist implores me to open up comments so he (in his own mind) can refute what I’m saying here!
 He has not understood the real nature of atheism yet, but still wants to refute it.
 This is so common today that it’s a tragedy.

 2. If atheism is the default position, where is the proof of this?

 The atheist wrongly assumes that a default position doesn’t require proof.
 If this were the default position it still requires proof that it ought truly be the default position.
 Back to square one!
-More atheist circular reasoning that they their default cognitive dissonance creating position hinders them from detecting.
+More atheist circular reasoning that, in their default cognitive dissonance creating position, hinders them from detecting.

 3. There is ever mounting evidence that atheism is not the default position.